Loan Servicing

 "...The media has failed to tell the full story" says Danny Schechter, producer and director of In Debt We Trust and the 'News Dissector" from mediachannel.org.
 See: Bringing the Wall Street Crisis to Main Street!

 Professor Katherine Porter described many of the same disturbing findings in her recent study: "Misbehavoir and Mistakes..."
-Katie was a guest on SpotLight and during that interview we discussed her remarkable findings that point out how the mortgage servicing industry has zero regulations.
-In fact, the system currently in place for servicing companies is set up in such a way that it actually gives servicing companies an incentive not to communicate with the borrower and then make more money by collecting late fees and penalties-much like this insider's story.
+Katherine was a guest of ours on SpotLight and during that interview we discussed her recent study and the remarkable findings that shed light on the mortgage servicing industry --and the lack of regulations this industry has.
+In fact, the system currently in place for servicing companies is set up in such a way that it actually provides servicing companies big incentives not to communicate with the borrower; they actually make more money by collecting late fees and penalties --and then foreclosing.

 Katherine Porter's Interview on SpotLight